 For this church:

-They were originally hung in a wooden frame, Elphick type Z, dating from 1793/4.
+They were originally hung in a wooden frame, Elphick type Z, dating from 1793-4.
+This frame was carefully dismantled and has been re-erected in the north aisle at Saundby church.

 Between 1980 and 1982 the church petitioned for a new bell frame to be built.
 In 1984 the bell frame was replaced by a new steel frame by Eayre and Smith of Melbourne, Derbyshire.

-By 2010 there were 6 additional bells at St Luke, making 12 in total, plus a service bell.
-All of the bells date from 1927, except for the service bell which was originally the treble of four at Bassingthorpe in Lincolnshire, it is the work of the Seliok family c.1520.
+By 2010 there were six additional bells at St Luke, making 12 in total, plus a service bell.
+All of the bells date from 1927 except for the service bell, originally the treble of four at Bassingthorpe in Lincolnshire, which is the work of the Seliok family c.1520.